esa-tu-darmstadt/graphene/README.md

 ## Usage and Example

 To build Graphene, you need to have the Poplar SDK installed and sourced in your environment.
+For a controlled environment, you can use the provided [Dockerfile](.devcontainer/Dockerfile) or open the project in a [Visual Studio Code Dev Container](https://code.visualstudio.com/docs/remote/containers).

  The following steps will guide you through the process:
 1. Clone the repository recursively to include the submodules:
    ```bash
    git clone --recursive https://github.com/esa-tu-darmstadt/graphene.git